nickytonline/github-mcp-server/docs/installation-guides/install-gemini-cli.md

 ### Method 3: Binary

-You can download the latest binary release from the [GitHub releases page](https://github.com/github/github-mcp-server/releases) or build it from source by running `go build -o github-mcp-server ./cmd/github-mcp-server`.
+You can download the latest binary release from the [GitHub releases page](https://github.com/github/github-mcp-http/releases) or build it from source by running `go build -o github-mcp-http ./cmd/github-mcp-http`.

 Then, replacing `/path/to/binary` with the actual path to your binary, configure Gemini CLI with: